hidden-rad/Task2/README.md

 Each of these components contributes to the overall diagnostic flow, replicating a radiologist’s structured thought process.

 ## Output
 The output is a report that encapsulates the causality within the radiologists' diagnostic reasoning process, structured according to the A5-ABCDE approach.
 This report should interpret and connect the various data points (A1-A4) in a way that mirrors the diagnostic thought process, revealing the causal relationships embedded in the medical observations.
+The report must begin with the fixed heading **"Causal Exploration:"** followed by the causality analysis text that reflects the diagnostic flow and reasoning.
+This structured format is required for consistency.

 ## Process
 **Utilize Diagnostic Flow Data**: Use the diagnostic flow data (A1-A4) to reconstruct the reasoning path of a radiologist, simulating the process they might follow when examining similar cases.<br>